shin-kinos/rem-diff-len/README.md

 4. Lower sequence length threshold (See more details in the TOML file)
 5. Upper sequence length threshold (See more details in the TOML file)

 Also, the input sequence data must be in non-aligned Multi-FASTA format.
+See some exmaple input files in `demo` directory.

 [e.g.]